 Instructions

-- In a mixing bowl, preferably one with a little spout on it, whisk together ½ cup of the milk, the egg yolks, brown sugar and cornstarch.
+- In a mixing bowl, preferably one with a little spout on it, whisk together brown sugar and cornstarch, then add egg yolks and ½ cup of the milk.
 Add a pinch of salt if desired.

 - In a heavy, dry saucepan, heat the remaining 2 ½ cups of milk over medium until it begins to bubble around the sides.
 Using a half cup measure, scoop out half cup of hot milk and whisk it into the egg yolk mixture; Repeat twice, measuring out about ½ cup milk and whisking it into the egg yolk mixture.